ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 .. keypoints::

    - GPU programming approaches can be split into 1) directive-based, 2) non-portable kernel-based, 3) portable kernel-based, and 4) high-level language support.
-   - There are multiple frameworks available for each approach, each with pros and cons.
+   - There are multiple frameworks/languages available for each approach, each with pros and cons.